A Mother, A Child, and the Secret History of Adoption

 The shocking truth about postwar adoption in America, told through the bittersweet story of one teenager, the son she was forced to relinquish, and their search to find each other.

 Why Women Drink - And How They Can Regain Control

-Her Best-Kept Secret investigates the reasons behind the epidemic of female drinking in this country, our strange national history with alcohol, and the many ways in which women can get better.
-Her Best-Kept Secret reveals how women are questioning the efficacy - and safety - of the most common prescription for alcohol abuse, Alcoholics Anonymous.
-Most importantly, it provides clear, hopeful solutions based in the emerging science that is increasingly tailored to women’s bodies and psyches.
+Her Best-Kept Secret investigates the reasons behind the epidemic of female drinking in this country, our strange national history with alcohol, and the many ways in which women can get better if consumption becomes risky.

 In The Nose, Glaser took readers on a whirlwind tour across the spectrum of human history, culture, and emotion.
-From hieroglyphics to modern journals, the nose has been both an enduring mystery and obsession, as fascinating to Pliny as it was to Picasso.
-Positioning the nose as the “anchor of our features” as well as the principle gateway to life, Gabrielle Glaser charts the shifting significances of the nose across different geographies, ethnicities, and time periods.
+Gabrielle Glaser charts the shifting significances of the nose across different geographies, ethnicities, and time periods.

 Any marriage is an adventure, but for partners with different religious backgrounds, the journey is sure to offer some unexpected twists.
 In Strangers to the Tribe, the journalist Gabrielle Glaser introduces us to eleven Jewish-Gentile couples, their families, and the many ways they have found to navigate their differences.
 These portraits, unsparing yet nonjudgmental, show how the answers are taking shape in interfaith America.